Mother and baby orangutan in Sumatra

 Thanks to the village’s proximity to Gunung Leuser, you’ll head into the jungle on foot from here too.
 You won’t even need to take transport to the national park entrance.
 What else could you ask for?

 For those who want to explore the surrounding villages and area, then tours are available.
-Just make sure you shop around for the best deal.
+Just make sure you shop around for the best deal, so you can really make the most of this Sumatra itinerary!

 Day 10: Travel back to Medan